 Academy Discussion with table Twitter feedback: How can we have more effective stewardship?

-WHAT CAN WE DO TO CREATE MORE INNOVATIVE NEW SOLUTIONS TO COUNTERACT LOSS IN ANTIMICROBIAL EFFECTIVENESS THROUGH RESEARCH AND DEVELOPMENT, NEW DIAGNOSTICS AND FINDING NEW ANTIBIOTICS?
+Point to Counterpoint WHAT CAN WE DO TO CREATE MORE INNOVATIVE NEW SOLUTIONS TO COUNTERACT LOSS IN ANTIMICROBIAL EFFECTIVENESS THROUGH RESEARCH AND DEVELOPMENT, NEW DIAGNOSTICS AND FINDING NEW ANTIBIOTICS?
 HOW MIGHT WE HARNESS THE MICROBIOME?

 POINT